-The Institute of Astronomy is open every Wednesday evening 7 - 9pm until the end of March.
+The Institute of Astronomy is open every Wednesday evening 7 - 9pm during the Winter season.

 Entrance is free, and there is * no need to book * unless you are a group of over 15 people.